Banff Centre has suspended all scheduled programs and events on campus until September. We will not be accepting applications during this time.

 Banff Playwrights Lab

-The Banff Playwrights Lab offers Canadian playwrights an inspiring, interdisciplinary, and inclusive environment to work on their plays while surrounded by performing artists from across the country and around the world.
-The Lab is designed to support challenging, multi-disciplinary, provocative approaches to telling stories.
+Experience an inspiring, interdisciplinary, and inclusive environment to work on your play while surrounded by performing artists from across the country and around the world.
+The Lab supports challenging, multi-disciplinary, provocative approaches to telling stories.
+We are proud to gather on Treaty 7 territory to create, share, and explore theatrical storytelling.

 What does the program offer?

-Eight Canadian writers will be accepted into the Lab and offered a two-week residency at Banff Centre during the Lab period.
-Each writer may invite a collaborator to attend for up to four days in order to work on their project.
+Eight Canadian writers will be offered a two-week residency at Banff Centre during the Lab period; each writer may invite a collaborator to attend for up to four days to work on their project.
 For example, that collaborator could be a dramaturg, director, actor, designer, musician, choreographer, or translator.
-We encourage writers to consider inviting a non-theatre artist essential to your creation process.
+We encourage writers to consider inviting a non-theatre artist or individual essential to their creation process.

-A company of six actors will be on site to read scripts aloud and explore texts on their feet, available for at least one half-day session to work on each project.
-International writer/dramaturg teams selected by the Lab Director will be in residence to work on new plays and provide their perspective on theatrical creation beyond Canada.
-The Lab staff includes the Director, the Senior Playwright-in-Residence, and the Associate Dramaturg.
+In addition to the dramaturgical staff comprised of the Lab Director, Dramaturg, Assistant Dramaturg, and Senior Playwright-in-Residence, a company of actors will be on site to read scripts aloud and explore texts on their feet, available for at least one half-day session to work on each project.
+International writer/dramaturg teams will be in residence to work on new plays and provide their perspective on theatrical creation beyond Canada.

 Who should apply?